amelia-bryant/SMII/tutorial_sheets/02_planar_kinematics_accel_ans.md

 <img src = "figs\02_planar_kinematics_accel\Q9ans.jpg" width="50%"> <br>

-First find the velocity of the centre of the disk. because it is rolling, it only has i component hence
+First find the velocity of the centre of the disk. because it is rolling, it only has i component, hence

 $$ v_a=r\omega i $$

 Next find velocity of C. Intruitivley this must only have j velocity component meaning the velocity must be